 - Alarm Responders (those who physically respond; not monitoring a screen)

-Columbia College is excited to share that 88% of first time writers on the provincial exam who completed the Columbia College online or classroom training program successfully passed the exam.
-The provincial average success rate for first-time writers is 78%.
+Columbia College is excited to share that 90% of first-time writers on the provincial exam who completed the Columbia College online course and 87% of first-time writers who completed in classroom training program successfully passed the exam.
+The provincial average success rate for first-time writers is 73%.
 Completing either Columbia College’s online or classroom training program will assist individuals in achieving success on the provincial exam.

 - Online Course

 The online course is free for participants who have their mandatory, provincial exam proctored by Columbia College.
 Please be advised there may be an additional sitting fee when writing your exam at any of our testing centers.

 To access more information or to register for the online course, please click here to go to the website: https://securitytrainingnow.com.